-- 1.0 County retains title to vehicles that are purchased with Subaward Sums.
-County also retains title to vehicles purchased with funds from a Predecessor Agreement(s), when such vehicles are currently in the possession of Subrecipient. - 2.0 Vehicles shall be registered only in the name of Subrecipient.
-Such registration applies to all vehicles which are purchased with Subaward Sums as well as those purchased under a Predecessor Agreement(s), when such vehicles are currently in the possession of Subrecipient. - D. Throughout the entire term of this Subaward, Subrecipient shall adhere to the following: - 1.0 Subrecipient shall provide current, ongoing and adequate insurance covering all vehicle drivers pursuant to Paragraph 8.24 (General Provisions for all Insurance Coverage) and Paragraph 8.25 (Insurance Coverage) of this Subaward. - 2.0 Subrecipient shall ensure that each vehicle driver has a current, valid California driver's license.
+- D. Throughout the entire term of this Subaward, Subrecipient shall adhere to the following: - 1.0 Subrecipient shall provide current, ongoing and adequate insurance covering all vehicle drivers pursuant to Subparagraph 8.24 (General Provisions for all Insurance Coverage) and Paragraph 8.25 (Insurance Coverage) of the Subaward. - 2.0 Subrecipient shall ensure that each vehicle driver has a current, valid California driver's license.